What a Digital Twin Actually Is, and Whether Your Utility Needs One

 At their most useful, digital twins for water utilities support four categories of work.

 Operational decision support.
-A connected hydraulic model can help operators make real-time decisions during abnormal events: main breaks, pressure anomalies, contamination incidents.
+A connected hydraulic model can help operators make real-time decisions during abnormal events like main breaks, pressure anomalies, or contamination incidents.
 Instead of relying on experience and intuition alone, operators can run scenarios in the model to understand how the system will respond to different interventions before committing to them.

 Capital planning.
 Distribution systems age unevenly, and capital is limited.
 A digital twin that integrates asset condition data, break history, hydraulic performance, and demand projections can help utilities prioritize which pipes to replace and when, based on actual risk rather than age alone.
 This is one of the most defensible ROI cases for the technology.

 Energy optimization.
 Pumping is typically the largest energy cost in water distribution.
-A digital twin that models system hydraulics in real time can support pump scheduling optimization: running pumps when energy is cheapest, pre-positioning pressure for anticipated demand, reducing unnecessary pump cycling.
-The savings can be meaningful.
+A digital twin that models system hydraulics in real time can support pump scheduling optimization; running pumps when energy is cheapest, reducing unnecessary pump cycling, etc. The savings can be meaningful.

 Scenario planning and resilience.
 Utilities face growing pressure to demonstrate resilience against climate-driven events, including droughts, floods, and extreme demand, as well as infrastructure failures.
 A digital twin allows planners to test system performance under these scenarios and identify vulnerabilities before they become emergencies.